 Why do you need to discard some of the starter before feeding?

-If you just kept feeding the starter, it would end up a mess of broken-down proteins.
+If you kept feeding the starter, it would be a mess of broken-down proteins.
 You need to discard some of the starter so it remains fresh.
 I leave about ¾ cup of starter.
 Some people leave more or less.

 You don’t have to throw away the discarded starter.
 It can be used to make your next batch of bread.
-You can also use starter in other recipes, like to make pancakes, crepes or even crackers.
+You can also use starter in other recipes, like pancakes, crepes, or even crackers.

 Maintaining the Starter (Feeding)